Relevant Life and Career Events by Decade

 2016 – JOB TRANSITION: Mr. Burnett leaves employment with the American Jazz Museum after 5 years of significantly contributing to that organization mission working primarily as Marketing Manager and Director of Communications, with concurrent duties at various points as Acting CEO and Director of Operations; and, immediately resumes his personal career as an arts organization & business professional, recording artist, educator and entrepreneur based in his native Kansas City area.

-2016 – JOURNALIST: Mr. Burnett is hired as a journalist with a GateHouse Media publication, “The Lamp”.
+2016 – JOURNALIST: Mr. Burnett is hired as a journalist with a GateHouse Media publication, “The Lamp” and works for one year as the staff writer and reporter producing 150+ newspaper articles.
 The Lamp is the newspaper of the military installation and community of historic Fort Leavenworth, Kansas

 2016 – Mr.Burnett is Member #10000839 of the Society of Professional Journalists.